-Rebecca Maher, Managing Director of Proforce Wealth, offers money-saving and career tips if you are worried about finances – whether you're working full time or looking for a new career.
+Rebecca Maher, Managing Director and Co-Founder of MoneyHappy offers money-saving and career tips if you are worried about finances – whether you're working full time or looking for a new career.

 1. Prepare for uncertain times

 Even though you’re working now, it’s a good idea to have a plan of attack if that changes.
 Start by trying to save as much as possible, because when you have savings, it won’t be as earth shattering if you do lose your job.